 - anti-rust (forms a protective coating to reduce damage from oxygen contact)

 - anti-wear (extends the life of the machinery)

 - anti-oxidant (allows extended use without changing the oil)

-Using Hydraulic Oil in Log Splitter
+Using Hydraulic Fluid in Log Splitter

 You can purchase hydraulic oils online at Amazon or from hardware stores, farm equipment retailers, and automotive supplies.
-It is recommended that you never operate a log splitter without the required hydraulic oil.
+It is recommended that you never operate a log splitter without the required hydraulic fluid.

-The most common approved hydraulic oil for log splitters is a hydraulic oil that is AW (Anti Wear) 32.
-This type of oil lubricates gears and other mechanical parts during extreme heat and cold.
+The most common approved hydraulic oil for log splitters is an AW (Anti Wear) 32 hydraulic log splitter oil.
+This type of oil lubricates gears, cylinder assembly and other mechanical parts during extreme heat and cold.
 Additionally, it pressurizes the hydraulic system.